Benefits of Fermentation and How to Make Sauerkraut

 • Break down medications and toxins

-• Defend when bad bacteria overgrow, or try to colonize
+• Defend when harmful bacteria overgrow or try to colonize

-Recognizing the benefits above, and knowing that nearly every traditional culture used some form of fermentation, it’s safe to say these foods could play an important role in addressing many of the serious health concerns we see today.
-At the very least, fermented foods can supplement a standard westernized diet, providing protection from an overgrowth of yeasts and “bad” bacteria in the gut.
+Recognizing the benefits above, and knowing that nearly every traditional culture used some form of fermentation, these foods could play an important role in addressing many of the serious health concerns we see today.
+At the very least, fermented foods can supplement a standard westernized diet, helping protect against an overgrowth of yeasts and “bad” bacteria in the gut.

-Most commercially available fermented products today are made with vinegar and are pasteurized (killing all of the beneficial bacteria).
+Most commercially available fermented products today are made with vinegar and pasteurized (killing all beneficial bacteria).
 The vinegar gives it the sour taste, but you don’t actually receive any of the good bacteria.
 So if you’re purchasing your ferment in a store, be sure to look for the words “active live cultures” or “raw”.
-Purchase a product that is refrigerated and has no additional ingredients.
+You can purchase a refrigerated product with no additional ingredients.

 How to make Sauerkraut